RhymeForge ยท Word page

 Consonance

-Listen for the consonant under aggression and you'll hear it again under ablution.
+Listen for the consonant under aggression and you'll hear it again under citation.

 Why aggression rhymes the way it does